Ballista

 Do

-• Customize every application to show specific fit
+• Tailor every app to show why you fit this job

-• Use multiple channels simultaneously (mail + email + network)
+• Use many channels at once (mail + email + network)

-• Position yourself as a problem-solver, not a job-seeker
+• Show up as a fixer, not a job seeker

 Don't

-• Fall for LinkedIn Easy Apply or mass-apply through Indeed and ZipRecruiter (these volume traps bury you under irrelevant candidates)
+• Fall for Easy Apply or mass-apply on Indeed and ZipRecruiter (you get buried)

-• Lead with years of experience (triggers overqualification filters)
+• Lead with years of work (this trips "too qualified" filters)

-• Rely on bulk apply tools like LazyApply, Sonara, or Simplify (automated filters reject overqualified seniors)
+• Use bulk tools like LazyApply, Sonara, or Simplify (filters reject seniors)

-• Wait for the perfect role (senior roles often aren't posted publicly)
+• Wait for the perfect role (senior jobs often aren't posted)

-• Follow the "apply to 100 jobs a day" advice (that works for entry-level, not for you)
+• Follow "apply to 100 jobs a day" advice (that's for junior roles)

 Why Physical Mail Matters More for Senior Roles

-Signal strength: At the senior level, effort signals matter.
-Taking the time to send physical mail demonstrates the same strategic thinking and attention to detail you'd bring to the role.
+Signal strength: At your level, effort counts.
+Sending mail shows the same sharp thinking you'd bring to the job.

-Decision-maker access: Physical mail goes directly to desks.
+Direct access: Mail lands on desks.
 No filters.
 No recruiter queue.
-The hiring manager sees your materials first, not last.
+The hiring manager sees you first, not last.

-Differentiation: When every other senior candidate is applying online, the one who shows up in the mail stack gets remembered.
+Stand out: When every other senior applies online, the one who shows up in the mail gets noticed.

-Conversation starter: "I received your packet" is a natural opener.
-It gives you something to reference in follow-up calls and emails.
+Easy follow-up: "I got your application" starts the talk.
+It gives you something real to bring up in calls and emails.

 Sample Search Timeline